uminhodh/teaching-with-ai/book/_build/html/_sources/intro.md

 # Introduction

+**A Holistic AI-Enhanced Framework for Active Learning in Higher Education**

 This book is a work in progress and contains the material for the Arqus Summer School on  Active Learning